NOAA-OWP/ngen/doc/BMI_MODELS.md

   * Name of the [bootstrapping pointer registration function](#additional-bootstrapping-function-needed) in the external module
   * required for C-based BMI modules if the module's implemented function is not named `register_bmi` as discussed [here](#additional-bootstrapping-function-needed)
   * only needed for C-based BMI modules
+* `python_type`
+  * Name of the Python class that represents a BMI model, including the package name as appropriate.
+  * Required for Python-based BMI modules
+  * Only needed for Python-based modules

 ### Optional Parameters
 * `variables_names_map`